maarten-pennings/6502/README.md

 The scope confirms the slow clock: 7 divisions (35us) is 5 periods, so one period is 7us.
 The clock frequency is thus 143kHz.

 Note that the Nano itself runs on 16MHz.
-This means that the `loop()` takes 100 Nano clock cycles to generate one 6502 clock cycle.
+This means that the `loop()` takes roughly 100 Nano clock cycles to generate one 6502 clock cycle.
 So, a single `digitalWrite()` takes roughly 50 cycles.

 #### Clock - Nano - software II